SoftwareDeveloperVM/ACSEF-CodeFiles/README.md

 # ACSEF-CodeFiles
 *Quantitative Analysis of Adaptogenic and Anxiolytic Nootropics’ Effects on Zebrafish Cognition Levels*

 The analysis below is based upon computational methods outlined in this codebase, with the software for each model being found in different folders and files above.
-In essence, the study's focus was around the effect of nootropics on fish, and how that would realte to human performence.
+In essence, the study's focus was around the effect of nootropics on fish, and how that would relate to human performance.

 ![Image](Images/Setup.png)